westfood/homework/README.md

 ### Prepare AWS environment for service | WIP
 This playbook prepare ECS cluster called **homework-runner** for running dockerized service as a scheduled task every 6 hours.
 It should be idempotent - so there should be no issue running it again and again.
 Thus this step could be part deployment pipeline.
 Secrets would be provided from runner environment (be it jenkins, github actions or whatever.)
 S3 bucket **homework.itchy.cz** with enabled bucket hosting is created to provide index page for HTTP endpoint and archive of full datasets is created.

-I had to define Scheduled task via Cloudwatch event via console, doing research in proper way to define it.
+I had to define Scheduled task via Cloudwatch event via console, doing research in proper way to define it programatically.

 - S3 bucket name is: [homework.itchy.cz](http://homework.itchy.cz.s3-website.eu-central-1.amazonaws.com), it's defined via [ansible declaration for production](src/prod)
 - ECS cluster name is defined via [defaults/main.yml for deploy-to-aws role ](src/roles/deploy-to-aws/defaults/main.yml)
 - Task have IAM role which allow it to push to S3 from ECS cluster.

-#### Deployment from local machine
+#### Deployment to AWS from local machine
 - ```docker run --env-file aws-credentials zrudko/homework:latest ansible-playbook deploy.yaml -i prod```
 - provide env-file with your credentials such as, use filename *aws-credentials* ideally as it's contained in gitignore to mitigate hasty commits of plaintext credentials.
 ```bash